python-cmd2/cmd2/docs/features/argument_processing.rst

    optional arguments:
      -h, --help  show this help message and exit

-   This command can not generate tags with no content, like <br/>
+   This command cannot generate tags with no content, like <br/>

 .. warning::